lorinc/lorinc.github.io/index.md

 ---

 # Make AI the norm.
-> Congrats, you've won the race.
+> Yes, it's a bubble.
+So was the Internet.

 AI is not innovation anymore.
 It's a tool.
 - ***We deliver 30-day AI pilots***